isomorphisms/progit/en/03-git-branching/01-chapter3.markdown

 Insert 18333fig0301.png
 Figure 3-1.
 Single commit repository data.

-If you make some changes and commit again, the next commit stores a pointer to the commit that came immediately before it.
+If you make some changes and commit again, the next commit will store a pointer to the commit that came immediately before it.
 After two more commits, your history might look something like Figure 3-2.

 Insert 18333fig0302.png
 Figure 3-2.
 Git object data for multiple commits.